 - The act of 1833 provided that all laws made in India were to be laid before the parliament and were to be known as Acts.

-- In a step towards codifying the laws, the Governor-General-in-Council was directed under the Charter act of 1833, to set up an Indian law Commission.
+- The Governor-General-in-Council was directed under the Charter act of 1833, to set up an Indian law Commission.

 - The objectives of the law commission was to inquire into the Jurisdiction, powers and rules of the courts of justice police establishments, existing forms of judicial procedure, nature and operation of all kinds of laws.

 (5) Indians in the Government service: